Dependency injection

 The object lifecycle and dependency injection solution based on Symfony DI has been added in TYPO3v10 and is a general core concept: Next to the native dependency injection, it is also wired into makeInstance() as a long living backwards compatibility solution, and it fully substitutes the Extbase object manager.
 In contrast to the Extbase solution, Symfony based object management does not have the overhead of expensive runtime calculations.
 Instead it is an instance wide build-time solution: When TYPO3 bootstraps, all object creation details of all classes are read from a single cache file just once, and afterwards no expensive calculation is required for actual creation.

-With TYPO3 v12 the Extbase ObjectManager is actually gone.
-Making use of Symfony DI integration still continues.
+The Extbase ObjectManager has been removed with TYPO3 v12.
+Making use of Symfony DI integration continues.
 There are still various places in the core to be improved.
-Further streamlining will be done over time.
-For instance, the final fate of makeInstance() and the SingletonInterface has not fully been decided on yet.
-Various tasks remain to be solved in younger TYPO3 developments to further improve the object lifecycle management provided by the core.
+Further streamlining is done over time.
+For instance, the final fate of makeInstance() and the SingletonInterface has not fully been decided on.
+Various tasks remain to be solved in younger TYPO3 development to further improve the object lifecycle management provided by the core.

 Build-time caches